scrapjs/imagine/readme.md

 6. Implement templates from markup
 …

-I’d better feel like doing this way:
+I’d feel better doing this:

 1. Do design or sketches
 2. Implement templates *filling with random data automatically*
 3. Correct CSS iteratively, each time having new content …

 With improvise.js I no more need to make fake content and markup.
-Just do the templates right away.
+I just do the templates straight away.

+## Features

+* Regexp-like expressions to generate data
+* schema.org compliand data structore
+* Defining own dictionaries to generate data

+## Projects use improvise.js

+* Feed-player

 ## Getting started